ermaccer/ermaccer.github.io/_posts/plugins/2019-11-02-punishermenu.md

 Debug Menu requires [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) .
 Extract dinput8.dll to your The Punisher folder, then rename it to d3d8.dll.

-Extract .zip contents to the root folder of The Punishe.
+Extract .zip contents to the root folder of The Punisher.

 # Usage